continuedev/continue/CONTRIBUTING.md

 ### `Policy`

 A `Policy` implements the method `def next(self, config: ContinueConfig, history: History) -> Step`, which decides which `Step` the `Autopilot` should run next.
-The default policy is defined in [policy.py](./continuedev/src/continuedev/core/policy.py) and runs `SimpleChatStep` by default, or a slash command when the input begins with '/'.
+The default policy is defined [here](./server/continuedev/core/policies/default.py) and runs `SimpleChatStep` by default, or a slash command when the input begins with '/'.
 It also displays a welcome message at the beginning of each session.
 If interested in developing agents that autonomously take longer sequences of actions in the IDE, the `Policy` class is the place to start.